Homepage of the site 'What to do with your life?'

 Why is minimalism desirable?

-What conditions must be met to produce serious reasoning?
-Problem solving.
+What are the conditions to meet to produce serious reasoning?
+Problem-solving.

-What is difficult to overcome to succeed in life?
+What is difficult to overcome to succeed in one's life?

 What can help us succeed in our life?
 What is virtuous training?